Why study Neuroscience at MC?

 Photo of Spencer Ann Mitchell

-Currently in the clinical phase of her graduate work, she credits the senior thesis requirement for preparing her for several physical therapy programs.
+Spencer Ann credits caring professors, interning at a PT clinic and the Senior Study requirement for preparing her for the rigors of a physical therapy program.
 “Designing and carrying out an experiment for my senior thesis gave me a leg up in the research portions of my program,” she said.

 Chad Schrock